Flashing (cinematography): Historically

-Adding a general overall exposure of light to an photosensitive material to alter the material's response to a captured image is a long-known technique.
+Adding a general overall exposure of light to a photosensitive material to alter the material's response to a captured image is a long-known technique.
 Photographer Ansel Adams describes the use of "pre-exposure," to make details visible in a darker area of an image, in his text The Negative (rev. ed.
 1959).
-For more, study astronomic photographic techniques when silver-halide emulsions on glass plates were the available tool.
+For more, study astronomic photographic techniques when silver-halide emulsions on glass plates were the available tools.
 With modern digital sensors that can capture high dynamic range, it is rarely used.

 Pre-Flashing

 This only applies when the film stock is exposed to low amounts of light in a laboratory.

 Pre-Flashing during acquisition

-On-set flashing solutions include Panavision's Panaflasher, which is mounted in between the camera body and the camera magazine throat, Arri's Varicon, which functions as an illuminated filter and can be viewed directly through the viewfinder for manual setting of the flash level and the Burning Eye AV EELCON a modern multi color led based illuminated filter similar in use as the arri Varicon made to be used on Arri LMB style matteboxes.
+On-set flashing solutions include Panavision's Panaflasher, which is mounted in between the camera body and the camera magazine throat, Arri's Varicon, which functions as an illuminated filter and can be viewed directly through the viewfinder for manual setting of the flash level and the Burning Eye AV EELCON a modern multi color led based illuminated filter similar in use to the Arri Varicon made to be used on Arri LMB style matteboxes.